 How to Brine Chicken

 First, think about the vessel that you will be brining chicken in.
-You will need a container that’s gonna be able to hold the chicken, I used a cast iron pot (which is not ideal as it takes a while to cool down after it’s heated) but it’s the biggest that I have that can hold my 5-pound chicken.
+You will need a container that will be able to hold the chicken, I used a cast iron pot (which is not ideal as it takes a while to cool down after it’s heated), but it’s the biggest that I have that can hold my 5-pound chicken.

-It is important to use kosher salt for brining (also called cooking salt) NOT table salt.
+It is important to use kosher salt for brining NOT table salt.
 The reason behind this is that table salt has very fine grains, it measures differently and will make your chicken too salty.
-So if it’s only table salt that you have then use half of the amount of salt needed.

 - In a pot or a saucepan, combine ½ cup of water, salt, and the rest of the ingredients (if using flavorings).
 Bring to a boil, whisk until the salt and sugar are completely dissolved, then remove from heat.